 Did You Know?
 The darker green outer leaves are more nutritious than the inner leaves.

 Romaine lettuce thrives in cooler weather, with moderate moisture.
-It is not fond of mid-summer heat, or dry conditions.
+Unfortunately, it is not fond of mid-summer heat, or dry conditions.
 Many gardeners will plant a crop for spring and early summer harvest, leaving the mid-summer months to the tomatoes and the corn.
 Then, as the late summer heat begins to wane, they plant a new lettuce crop for a fall harvest.